pb319/Deployment_Testing/README.md

 # Deployment_Testing
-This will be an attempt to deploy the same project into different cloud platforms.
+This will be an attempt to demonstrate Customer Segmentation Usecase (Repo: Segment-Stream).

 ## Project Structure